guptshruti2003/react-subscribe-card/README.md

 ## Requirements

-Requires React and a Mailchimp or TinyLetter account!
+Requires React and...

+1. Mailchimp account

+or

+2. TinyLetter account

 ## Example